A Tenth Revolution Group Company

-Interviews can be a nerve-racking experience for every professional, no matter if you’re a cloud freshman or veteran.
+Interviews can be a nerve-racking experience for every tech professional, no matter if you’re a career freshman or veteran.

-But with the Jefferson Frank Careers and Hiring Guide: AWS Edition finding that just 48% of permanent AWS professionals expect to be working for their current employer in the coming year, and a further 28% are already actively looking for a new opportunity, knowing how to interview for AWS roles successfully is crucial for today’s talent.
+But with the Jefferson Frank Careers and Hiring Guide: AWS Edition finding that only half (52%) of permanent AWS professionals expect to be working for their current employer in the coming year, with a quarter (23%) already actively looking for a new opportunity, knowing how to interview for AWS roles successfully is crucial for today’s talent.

-In this post, we’re showing you how to impress in front of future employers, using our experience and expertise as leading AWS recruitment specialists to offer up some top tips and tricks, and example interview questions and answers.
+After surveying hiring managers to discover the main things they look for in an AWS candidate during a job interview, we’re showing you how to impress in front of future employers, using our own experience and expertise as leading AWS recruitment specialists to offer up some top tips and tricks, and example interview questions and answers.
 Oh, and that’s not forgetting invaluable industry insights that help you get ahead by better understanding exactly what employers are looking for when hiring AWS talent.

 So whether you’ve already secured your next interview (nice work!) or you’re looking to get ahead when re-entering the job market, this AWS interview guide is for you.